CharlotteML/CharlotteML.github.io/README.md

 ### Publication page

-The publication page's data is stored in `content/publications.json`.
-The data should be exported by Zotero in the `CSL JSON` format and post-processed using the [Clean CSL JSON](https://github.com/CharlotteML/Clean-CSL-JSON) tool, in order to clean the exported JSON file before merging it into the existing publications in `collection` array.
+The publication page's data is stored as individual JSON files in the `content/publication/` directory.
+Each publication has its own JSON file with a unique hash-based filename (e.g., `0e97cdb.json`).
+The data should be exported by Zotero in the `CSL JSON` format and post-processed using the [Clean CSL JSON](https://github.com/CharlotteML/Clean-CSL-JSON) tool, in order to clean the exported JSON file before splitting it into individual files.
 This tool will remove unnecessary fields and desensitize the data.
 Follow the instructions in the repository for more details.

 ### Assets